You can find a copy of the options booklet here

 In order to ensure that all students follow a balanced curriculum students’ remaining four subjects are grouped into specific curriculum areas.

-Students choose 1 MFL from French or German.
+Students choose 1 MFL from French or German (or for MEP students, Chinese).

 Students choose 1 Humanity – from Geography, History, Religious Studies